rancher/k3os/fork.md

 This fork of the upstream k3OS add as default
 - [MetalLB layer 2](https://metallb.universe.tf/concepts/layer2/) as default load-balancer
 - [OpenEBS.io](https://github.com/openebs/openebs) with [cStor](https://github.com/openebs/cstor) as storage provider
-- Helm (and Tiller) with RBAC to support Helm-Chart package deployments
+- Helm 3 (without Tiller) with RBAC to support Helm-Chart package deployments
 - Preconfigure using response/config-file within the iso

 Please see [k3OS README](README.md) for installation